marthenlt/graalvm-workshop/README.md

 You will see more or less this output result (could be slightly different from within your machine) :

 ```
-Iteration 1 finished in 31 milliseconds with checksum e6e0b70aee921601
+Iteration 1 finished in 27 milliseconds with checksum e6e0b70aee921601
-Iteration 2 finished in 29 milliseconds with checksum e6e0b70aee921601
+Iteration 2 finished in 26 milliseconds with checksum e6e0b70aee921601
 Iteration 3 finished in 27 milliseconds with checksum e6e0b70aee921601
-Iteration 4 finished in 26 milliseconds with checksum e6e0b70aee921601
+Iteration 4 finished in 27 milliseconds with checksum e6e0b70aee921601
-Iteration 5 finished in 28 milliseconds with checksum e6e0b70aee921601
+Iteration 5 finished in 27 milliseconds with checksum e6e0b70aee921601
-Iteration 6 finished in 25 milliseconds with checksum e6e0b70aee921601
+Iteration 6 finished in 29 milliseconds with checksum e6e0b70aee921601
-Iteration 7 finished in 25 milliseconds with checksum e6e0b70aee921601
+Iteration 7 finished in 27 milliseconds with checksum e6e0b70aee921601
 Iteration 8 finished in 26 milliseconds with checksum e6e0b70aee921601
-Iteration 9 finished in 26 milliseconds with checksum e6e0b70aee921601
+Iteration 9 finished in 27 milliseconds with checksum e6e0b70aee921601
-Iteration 10 finished in 25 milliseconds with checksum e6e0b70aee921601
+Iteration 10 finished in 28 milliseconds with checksum e6e0b70aee921601
-Iteration 11 finished in 25 milliseconds with checksum e6e0b70aee921601
+Iteration 11 finished in 27 milliseconds with checksum e6e0b70aee921601
-Iteration 12 finished in 33 milliseconds with checksum e6e0b70aee921601
+Iteration 12 finished in 26 milliseconds with checksum e6e0b70aee921601
-Iteration 13 finished in 34 milliseconds with checksum e6e0b70aee921601
+Iteration 13 finished in 26 milliseconds with checksum e6e0b70aee921601
-Iteration 14 finished in 30 milliseconds with checksum e6e0b70aee921601
+Iteration 14 finished in 27 milliseconds with checksum e6e0b70aee921601
-Iteration 15 finished in 29 milliseconds with checksum e6e0b70aee921601
+Iteration 15 finished in 27 milliseconds with checksum e6e0b70aee921601
-Iteration 16 finished in 29 milliseconds with checksum e6e0b70aee921601
+Iteration 16 finished in 27 milliseconds with checksum e6e0b70aee921601
-Iteration 17 finished in 25 milliseconds with checksum e6e0b70aee921601
+Iteration 17 finished in 27 milliseconds with checksum e6e0b70aee921601
-Iteration 18 finished in 25 milliseconds with checksum e6e0b70aee921601
+Iteration 18 finished in 27 milliseconds with checksum e6e0b70aee921601
-Iteration 19 finished in 26 milliseconds with checksum e6e0b70aee921601
+Iteration 19 finished in 27 milliseconds with checksum e6e0b70aee921601
-Iteration 20 finished in 28 milliseconds with checksum e6e0b70aee921601
+Iteration 20 finished in 27 milliseconds with checksum e6e0b70aee921601
-TOTAL time: 552
+TOTAL time: 539
 ```

-The latest benchmark shows even better throughput of 552 milliseconds compare to initial 4686 miliseconds which is showing around 88% better throughput.
+The latest benchmark shows even better throughput of 539 milliseconds compare to initial 3001 miliseconds which is showing around 82% better throughput, or almost 6X faster!

 By now you have learned how to optimize an AOT binary executable file using PGO.